Games That Teach Financial Literacy & Money Activities for Kids

 Many kids have a hard time understanding money.
 Despite the hurdle of basic math, there are many lessons about money that kids don’t learn until much, much later in their lives: saving money, budgeting, investing, and more.
 It doesn’t need to be this way, though!

-There are many different games that teach financial literacy and even money activities for kids that can be used to better usher them into the world of finance..
+There are many different games to teach financial literacy and even money activities for kids that can be used to better usher them into the world of finance..
 We’ll cover our favorites here.

-7 games that teach financial literacy and introduce important lessons about money
+7 interactive money games that teach financial literacy and introduce important lessons

 Monopoly

-Monopoly, one of the more famed games involving money, actually has a pretty ironic history.
+Monopoly, one of the more famed games that involve money, actually has a pretty ironic history.
 The original concept of Hasbro’s popular property-management board game belonged to progressive economist and game designer Elizabeth Magie, who patented her “Landlord’s Game” in 1903.

 In reality, Monopoly rewards holding onto massive sums of money only sometimes.
 It’s definitely a sound strategy; having decent sums of money set aside is practical, giving yourself a safety cushion against unexpected expenses.
 However, this alone won’t decide the game.